 A blend of rich cultural traditions and charming riverside towns, Bavaria is so much more than its capital city Munich.
-Step outside the big city and you’ll discover impressive castles, charming city centre’s and family-friendly attractions set against the snow-capped Alps, which are perfect for both short and long city breaks.
+Step outside the big city and you’ll discover impressive castles, charming city centers and family-friendly attractions set against the snow-capped Alps, which are perfect for both short and long city breaks.
 Spend time checking out the alluring landscapes at one these top beautiful towns in Bavaria, Germany.

 Many visitors head to Bamberg on a day trip from Nuremberg, but this charming town is worthy of further exploration, where you can wander its UNESCO-listed Old Town lined with narrow streets and half-timbered architecture.
-Start your walking tour at the Old Town Hall to see the quaint old fishermen’s houses, then marvel at the 11th-century Bamberg Cathedral or visit The New Residence with its beautiful rose garden and pavilion cafe.
+Start your walking tour at the Old Town Hall to see the quaint old fishermen’s houses, then marvel at the 11th-century Bamberg Cathedral or visit the New Residence with its beautiful rose garden and pavilion cafe.
 Want to learn more about the city?
-Step inside the Historical Museum of Bamberg to see objects from prehistoric to modern times.
+Step inside the Historical Museum Bamberg to see objects from prehistoric to modern times.

-Regensburg is a UNESCO World Heritage Site, where you’ll be lured in by its charming medieval town sitting next to the Danube river.
+Regensburg is a UNESCO World Heritage Site, where you’ll be lured in by this charming medieval town sitting next to the Danube River.
 It was the first capital of Bavaria, which means you’ll find a host of architectural gems that span two millennia.
 Marvel at the 344-foot high spires at the 13th-century Cathedral of St. Peter, then cross the Stone Bridge to get the best views of the Danube.
 To see artifacts and documents relating to the construction of the bridge, browse the engaging exhibits at the Bridge Tower Museum.

 Lindau sits on an island on the eastern side of Lake Constance, offering easy access to nearby Austria and Switzerland.
 Get lost in the maze of streets lined with century-old houses, then visit the harbor for views of the Austrian shoreline.
 Find Maximilianstrasse to snap photos of its beautiful homes and browse its family-run shops, cafes and restaurants, then ride the ferry around Lake Constance.